CodingItWrong/outsidein.dev/docs/react/6-writing-data.md

 The test passes right away.
 Because our store returned the promise chain returned from the API, the rejection is passed along to the caller of `store.dispatch()`.
 But this is part of the contract of the action that the component is relying on, so it's good to document it in a test.

 Now let's run our app in the browser and see it handle a server error.
 As you did in the last chapter, open `src/api.js` and put an incorrect API key in the `baseURL` value.
-Load up the frontend and you will see the error message for loading the restaurants--but we want to try out what happens when there is an error *saving* the restaurants.
+Load up the frontend and you will see the error message for loading the restaurants—but we want to try out what happens when there is an error *saving* the restaurants.
 Enter a restaurant name and click "Add".
 You should see another red server error message, this time for saving:

 ![Server error message](./images/5-4-server-error.png)